Table of Contents

 YK-11 is possibly the most powerful selective androgen receptor modulator (SARM) currently on the market.
-It is also a somewhat unusual compound, which is different from SARMs like MK-2866, RAD-140, and Ligandrol (LGD-4033) in a few ways.
+But it is different from other SARMs such as MK-2866, RAD-140, and Ligandrol (LGD-4033) in a few ways.

-For instance, it is the only modern SARM which has a steroidal molecular structure.
-As a matter of fact, it closely resembles the structure of DHT (Dihydrotestosterone), a well known synthetic anabolic steroid.
+First of all, its the only modern SARM which has a steroidal molecular structure.
+As a matter of fact, it closely resembles the structure of DHT (Dihydrotestosterone), an endogenous androgen sex steroid and hormone, that is a by-product of testosterone.

 Of all the SARMs currently on the market, YK11 has the least research data.
-There are no clinical data available to support the claims about the use of this compound and the associated side effects.
+There is no clinical data on this compound, nor have there been any animal studies.

 Most of what is known about the way that YK11 works, is based on the available research on a cellular level.
 Because of the popularity of this compound among bodybuilders, there is a fair amount of user reports.